f5devcentral/f5-velos-training/docs/initial_setup_of_velos.rst

     RFC6598   VELOS system uses 100.64/10 as specified by RFC6598
   syscon-2-active(config)# system network config network-range-type RFC1918

 If changing to one of the RFC1918 address spaces, you will need to choose from one of 16 prefix ranges as seen below.
-You should ensure that this will not overlap with a customer’s current address space:
+You should ensure that this will not overlap with current address space deployed within the environment:

 .. code-block:: bash